 Reviewer’s Comment: “Thank you, Godin, for your work.
 As a wedding photographer and a self-employed individual, I found this book immensely interesting.
 I have read a couple of books by Godin, and this one is certainly one of his most actionable.
 In his distinctive writing style, Godin will show you what it takes to create a truly remarkable product.
 Use this book to spark your imagination if you are struggling to market your photography service in a saturated market place.
 Sell what you have to offer in a different way.
 It worked for me.”

-I hope you enjoyed this post on the best photography books, or rather, the best books for photographers.
+I hope you enjoyed this post on the best books for photographers.

-If you have any recommendations on photography books of your own, please leave them in the comments so we can all benefit.
+If you have any recommendations of your own, please leave them in the comments so we can all benefit.